 Associate Professor.
-Candidates for appointment or promotion to the rank of associate professor in the Clinician-Scientist Track must excel in patient care and teaching and must have an emerging national reputation for independent and outstanding scholarly research, the evidence of which will normally include extramural funding.
+Candidates for appointment or promotion to the rank of associate professor in the Clinician-Scientist Track must excel in patient care and teaching and must have an emerging national reputation for independent and outstanding scholarship.
 Appointments are made for terms of up to five years.
-They may be renewed if scholarly research, teaching expertise, and clinical productivity continue and if programmatic needs of the department and school justify renewal.
+They may be renewed if scholarly research, teaching expertise, and clinical productivity continue and if programmatic needs of the department and School justify renewal.